Frank-Morris/NetbED/TECHNICAL.md

 | DMZ | intnet-dmz | 10.0.4.1 | Ubuntu Web Server (10.0.4.2) |
 | Attacker | intnet-attacker | 10.0.3.1 | Kali Linux (10.0.3.2) |

+### 2.4 Vagrant Box Format

+Vagrant boxes compatible with VirtualBox are packaged in the Open Virtualisation Archive format (OVA).
+This is a single-file distribution that bundles the virtual disk image and configuration metadata into one portable file.
+When `vagrant up` is executed, Vagrant invokes `VBoxManage import` internally, which extracts the disk image and registers the virtual machine with VirtualBox automatically.
+The user never needs to manually import or configure the machine.

 ---

 ## 3. Project Structure

 ```text
 NetbED/
 ├── Vagrantfile